-The Squire also presented another tilter in the guise of a blind Indian Prince, whose own attendant then addressed the Queen.
-They had come to seek her, and to obtain his cure, inspired by an Oracle, whose prophecy began: 'Seated between the Old World and the New,
+A speech (perhaps for this day, not performed) was for the attendant of a blind Indian Prince, who was to address the Queen.
+They had come to seek her, and to obtain his cure, inspired by an Oracle, whose prophecy began:

-A land there is no other land may touch, Where reigns a Queen in peace and honour true; Stories or fables do describe no such'.
+'Seated between the Old World and the New, A land there is no other land may touch, Where reigns a Queen in peace and honour true; Stories or fables do describe no such'.